jacebenson/jace.pro/content/post/2019-05-10-k19-review/index.md

 I was very lucky to get to go to Knowledge19.
 Now that it's over, before I leave I want to jot down my thoughts.
-Of the labs, I attended I had no technical difficulty with the wifi or content.
+Of the labs, I attended I had no technical difficulty with the WIFI or content.
 Others did, but somehow not me.

 Below I'll go over the parts I think notable.